quenbyako/testrepo-666/.github/ISSUE_TEMPLATE/02-pkgsite-removal.md

 ---
 name: pkg.go.dev package removal
 about: request a package be removed from the documentation site
-title: x/pkgsite: package removal request for [type path here]
+title: "x/pkgsite: package removal request for [type path here]"
 labels: pkgsite
 ---

 <!--